Skip to main content

 Essential Micronutrients for Endocrine Function

-While macronutrient patterns set the overall stage, specific vitamins and minerals act as essential cofactors for and metabolism.
+While macronutrient patterns set the overall stage, specific vitamins and minerals act as essential cofactors for hormone production and metabolism.
 Long-term dietary habits can lead to subtle, subclinical deficiencies that impair endocrine efficiency.
 Ensuring an adequate intake of these key micronutrients is a vital component of maintaining hormonal balance.

 • Zinc ∞ This mineral is critical for the production of testosterone and plays a role in the synthesis and secretion of thyroid hormones.
 A diet low in zinc can contribute to hypogonadism in men.